orionrobots/orionrobots.github.io/wiki/mecha.md

 </p>
 <p>They ma also be known as Mecks, mechs and meka.
 </p>
-<p>These are a common feature in <a class="wiki" href="/wiki/scifi.html" title="scifi">SciFi</a>, especially Japanese Anime and video games.
+<p>These are a common feature in <a href="/wiki/scifi.html" title="scifi">SciFi</a>, especially Japanese Anime and video games.
 </p>
-<p>Practically speaking, on normal land, they may not actually be very practical, as has been demonstrated so well in <a class="wiki" href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a>, legs are a nice easy target for a tank to ram or fire at.
+<p>Practically speaking, on normal land, they may not actually be very practical, as has been demonstrated so well in <a href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a>, legs are a nice easy target for a tank to ram or fire at.
 However, on very rough or uneven terrain, like rubble and rocky landscape, they may become a great deal more useful.
 </p>
 <p>Mecha may be two legged, or many legged, or may even have tank tracks instead.
 It is the fact that they have a generally human (or animal) appearance that may qualify them as mecha, although this is not a point that has been really hammered out.
 </p>